 As part of DDMP's activities, we will take photographs and record images of county groups, music centre activities and individual performers.

-Such material will be used solely by DDMP, for example, for publicity purposes, such as prospectuses and other similar information about the service; for display in DCC buildings, on banners at concerts, on our website and for social media purposes; for assessment and educational purposes.
+Such material will be used solely by DDMP, for example, for publicity purposes, such as prospectuses and other similar information about the service.
+This may include for display in DCC buildings, on banners at concerts, on our website and for social media purposes; for assessment and educational purposes.

 When using photographs and videos for publicity, display or website purposes, we will not accompany them with any other personal information about the child, to ensure they cannot be identified.